Our editorial team follows strict guidelines to ensure accuracy and objectivity. Learn more about our process.

 - A+ AM Best rating with conservative, long-term investment approach

-Penn Mutual led multiple 7-year period certain rows in our April 2026 survey — which means if your income timeline or laddering strategy targets that term length, they belong at the top of your comparison, not second.
+Penn Mutual landed in the top five on 7-year period certain in our May 2026 survey alongside Nationwide, Minnesota Life, and Integrity (W&S) — which means if your income timeline or laddering strategy targets that term length, they belong in the first stack of illustrations, not buried.

 The mutual company structure is the differentiator that matters most for a SPIA specifically.
 Penn Mutual has no shareholders to satisfy quarterly.
 Product decisions are made against long-term policyholder obligations, which is exactly the alignment you want from a carrier you're asking to write checks for 25 years.
 That structure has been in place since 1847 — longer than any other carrier on this list by a wide margin.

-The conservative investment approach that comes with mutual structure occasionally means Penn Mutual doesn't lead on 5- or 10-year rows the way Athene does.
+The conservative investment approach that comes with mutual structure occasionally means Penn Mutual doesn't lead on 5- or 10-year rows the way Athene or EquiTrust can.
 That's the tradeoff.
 For clients who weight carrier stability and structure over squeezing the last dollar from the rate board, Penn Mutual is often the answer.

 When Penn Mutual Fits